Li-8023/Skyline-Sneakers-Digital-Storefront/README.md

 - **Frontend**: Next.js and React for building a responsive, dynamic user interface and server-side rendering for a seamless user experience.
 Tailwind CSS for fast and responsive design with a utility-first CSS framework.
 - **Authentication**: NextAuth.js for secure and flexible authentication with Google Provider.
-- **Database**: MongoDB for storing and managing user data, product information, and more.
+- **Database**: MySQL for transactional data and MongoDB for non-transactional data.
 - **Language**: JavaScript for both frontend and backend development.
 - **Storage**: Use Amazon Web Service (AWS) to store images, we use Amazon Simple Storage Service (Amazon S3), it is a cloud-based storage system.